-When you first go off to college, everyone your parents’ age reminds you to cherish the time there, take advantage of every opportunity because it’s going to be the best time of your life and then after that life blows by.
+When you go off to college, everyone your parents’ age reminds you to cherish the time there, take advantage of every opportunity because it’s going to be the best time of your life and then after that life blows by.
 This terrified me.
 It still does.
-The risk that some point time will start speeding up and suddenly without realizing I’ll be old, with my best days behind me.
+The risk that at some point time will start speeding up and then suddenly, without realizing, I’ll be old, with my best days behind me.

 But one of the most enchanting instances of time-warping is what Hammond calls the Holiday Paradox — “the contradictory feeling that a good holiday whizzes by, yet feels long when you look back.”

 This seems like a pretty plausible explanation.
-New, unique and novel experiences make us experience time more slowly.
-When we’re young and first venture into the world we have a lot of these, and the same happens on vacation.
+New, unique, and novel experiences make us perceive the passage of time more slowly.
+When we’re young and first venture into the world we have a lot of these.
+The same effect happens on vacations abroad.

 Like the “reminiscence bump,” the Holiday Paradox has to do with the quality and concentration of new experiences, especially in contrast to familiar daily routines.
 During ordinary life, time appears to pass at a normal pace, and we use markers like the start of the workday, weekends, and bedtime to assess the rhythm of things.
 But once we go on vacation, the stimulation of new sights, sounds, and experiences injects a disproportionate amount of novelty that causes these two types of time to misalign.
 The result is a warped perception of time.”

 How do we use this?